AtakanTurgut/git.controller.doc/README.md

 ```
 ![](pictures/gitstashclear.PNG)

-- If the file we are working with is somehow corrupted or causing trouble after committing, we can fix it by using the following command to revert it to its previous commit:
+- If the file you are working with is somehow corrupted or causing trouble after committing, you can fix it by using the following command to revert it to its previous commit:

 ```bash
         git restore file.extention